IainKnox/tetris-javascript/README.md

 Other Resources
-To better add to my understanding, markdown syntax was reseached from Markdown Syntax to aid in compiling and styiling this README document :)
+To better add to my understanding, markdown syntax was researched from Markdown Syntax to aid in compiling and styling this README document :)

-While most programming happened at unsocialable hours, when I really got stuck the web is an invaluable resource too, I did a fair amount of review on W3 Schools, MDN Mozilla.
+While most programming happened at unsociable hours, when I really got stuck the web is an invaluable resource too, I did a fair amount of review on W3 Schools, MDN Mozilla.
 As I often felt like I was traversing an alien world, I got my hands on reference books such as Javascript and JQuery: Interactive Front-End Web Development by Jon Duckett, Javascript: The Good Parts by Douglas Crockford and Eloquent Javascript, 3rd Edition by Marijn Haverbeke.